 Describe your typical process with a couple.

-After a couple get in touch, I invite them for a chat in my city-centre studio.
+After a couple get in touch, I invite them for a chat in my office.
 This is an opportunity for us to learn more about each other, and to show my range of albums, and talk about their photography requirements.
-I give away an information pack including my contract, and a general guide with advice on how to find a suitable wedding photographer.
-I prefer to give impartial advice and encourage couples to go home and have a think instead of booking me on the spot - it's important that couples find a photographer they can communicate with and trust.
+I give some impartial advice and encourage couples to go home and have a think instead of booking me on the spot - it's important that couples find a photographer they can communicate with and trust.
 After the contract is signed and retainer paid, the booking is complete!
 In the run up to the wedding I keep in touch, usually adding them on Facebook to keep up with their lives and wedding plans.
 Around 2 months before the wedding we have a final meeting where I come up with your schedule, and we finalise all of the details before I see you on the big day.
-Around 2 weeks after the wedding, I get in touch to let couples know their photographs are ready, and we arrange a champagne preview in my studio, a chance to view your photos on the big screen!
-Couples take the photos home, I activate the online gallery for them to share the photos with friends and family, then we turn our attention to designing the wedding album.
+Around 3 weeks after the wedding, I get in touch to let couples know their photographs are ready, and I activate the online gallery for them to share the photos with friends and family, then we turn our attention to designing the wedding album.

 What do you recommend for a rainy day wedding?